Evidence Level

 Lutein + Zeaxanthin for AMD — AREDS2

-Multicenter RCT (NCT00345176, AREDS2) in 4,203 participants aged 50-85 with intermediate or advanced AMD.
+Multicenter clinical trial (NCT00345176, AREDS2) in 4,203 participants aged 50-85 with intermediate or advanced AMD.
 Tested lutein 10 mg + zeaxanthin 2 mg ± omega-3 vs original AREDS.
-(AREDS2 Research Group 2013, JAMA)
+(AREDS2 Research, JAMA)

 4,203 adults with AMD risk.

 Lutein + zeaxanthin reduced AMD progression by additional ~10% vs original AREDS formulation.
-When LUTEIN/ZEAXANTHIN REPLACED beta-carotene, formulation was SAFER (beta-carotene increased lung cancer risk in former smokers).
+When lutein/zeaxanthin replaced beta-carotene, formulation was safer (beta-carotene increased lung cancer risk in former smokers).
 Standard recommendation for intermediate AMD.

 2

-Lutein/Zeaxanthin Bioavailability — Japanese RCT
+Lutein/Zeaxanthin Bioavailability — Japanese Clinical Trial

-RCT in 59 healthy adults aged 20-69 in Japan receiving 12 mg/day lutein vs placebo for 12 weeks.
-(Machida et al. 2020)
+Clinical trial in 59 healthy adults aged 20-69 in Japan receiving 12 mg/day lutein vs placebo for 12 weeks.

 59 healthy Japanese adults.